 In order to ensure this, we do not directly find paths between those stars.
 Instead, we prove that at least one star $S_i$ have large $r$-balls $B^r_{G}(S_i)$ around it even after avoiding $W$ and previously built paths between $S_i$'s and $\bigcup_{j\in [q']}R_j$ (see Corollary~\ref{cor_single_large_set}).
 As this $r$-ball alone is large enough, we can use Lemma~\ref{short_path} to connect $S_i$ with $\bigcup_{j\in K} R_j$ while avoiding already used vertices, where $K$ is the collection of $j$ where $R_j$ is not used by any previously built paths from $S_i$.
-This will add one more path, while ensuring all paths from $S_i$ has their other ends in different $R_j$'s.
+This will add one more path while ensuring all paths from $S_i$ has their other ends in different $R_j$'s.
 Repeating this will produce more paths and we obtain a desired unit at the end (see Claim~\ref{disj_units}).

-{\bf A proof sketch of Lemma~\ref{lem_sparse}.} To prove Lemma \ref{lem_sparse}, we will use a lemma from \cite{Liu2017} (see Lemma~\ref{lem_sparse_blackbox}).
-If there are many vertices with high degree, then we take their neighbourhood and connect them using short paths, yielding a desired subdivision.
-If the number of high degree vertices are small, then we delete them to obtain an expander with bounded maximum degree.
-For such a graph Lemma~\ref{lem_sparse_blackbox} is applicable, hence we can find a desired subdivision.

 {\bf Proof sketches of Lemmas~\ref{lem_d2_expander}~and~\ref{lem_nc_expander}} For Lemma \ref{lem_d2_expander} and Lemma \ref{lem_nc_expander}, we will construct many internally disjoint $(h_4, h_5, h_1, h_2, h_3)$-webs with appropriate parameters instead of units.
-If we have $t$ many internally disjoint webs with large exteriors, we can apply Lemma~\ref{short_path} to greedily connects them while avoiding all the previous paths and cores of webs.
+If we have $t$ many internally disjoint webs with large exteriors, we can apply Lemma~\ref{short_path} to greedily connect them while avoiding all the previous paths and cores of webs.

-In this greedy connection, one difference from the proof of Lemma~\ref{lem_dense} is the following: when we build paths to connect the centers of the interally disjoint webs, we only avoid using the vertices in the cores of webs.
-Each path may intersects with the interior of other webs.
-Indeed, interior of webs are too large to avoid completely.
-However, as each units in the web has many branches, units can still provide the desired connection even if some vertices are already used by previously built paths.
-So, we delete the units only when too many vertices were used, and we delete the webs only when too many units in the web has been deleted.
+In this greedy connection, one difference from the proof of Lemma~\ref{lem_dense} is the following: when we build paths to connect the centers of the internally disjoint webs, we only avoid using the vertices in the cores of webs.
+Each path may intersect with the interior of other webs.
+Indeed, the interiors of the webs are too large to avoid completely.
+However, as each unit in the web has many branches, these units can still provide the desired connection even if some vertices are already used by previously built paths.
+So, we delete the units only when too many vertices were used, and we delete the webs only when too many units in the web have been deleted.
 In this way, we are able to show that we only delete $o(t)$ webs in this process and get a desired $K_{t}$-subdivision.

 Note that Lemma~\ref{lem_d2_expander} deals with the case where $t$ is very close to $d$ and Lemma~\ref{lem_nc_expander} deals with the case where $t$ is very close to $\sqrt{\frac{|H|}{\log |H|}}$.
 So, the degree constraint is more serious obstacle in Lemma~\ref{lem_d2_expander}, while the space constraint is the main problem in Lemma~\ref{lem_nc_expander}.